 - Oxygen.
 Some kids breathe fine on their own, but need some extra oxygen, either all the time or intermittently.
 These children may get oxygen from a face mask or prongs in the nose.
-Oxygen should be kept away from smoking, flames, heaters, rubbing alcohol, petroleum jelly, and spray cans.
+Oxygen should be kept away from smoking, open flames, heat sources, and flammable products, such as rubbing alcohol, petroleum jelly, and spray cans.

-- Manual resuscitation bag.
-This breathing device is used as a backup for a ventilator or in an emergency.
-It allows a caregiver to provide breaths for the patient by squeezing a bag.
+- Resuscitation bag.
+This is used as a backup for a ventilator or in an emergency.
+It lets a caregiver give breaths to the patient by squeezing a bag attached to the tracheostomy tube.
 It should be on hand in case the ventilator fails, as well as for times during routine care that the ventilator is disconnected (such as suctioning).

 - Pulse oximeter.
 This small monitoring device measures heart rate and the amount of oxygen in the blood.
-It it is often worn on a finger or toe.
-A wire leading to a monitor shows the readings and sounds an alarm if they're abnormal.
+It's often worn on a finger or toe.
+A wire leading to a monitor shows the readings and sounds an alarm if the oxygen level is low.
 All caregivers need to know what the child's normal readings are and how to recognize a false alarm, which may happen if the device isn't properly attached or the child is moving the finger or toe.

 - Nasogastric tube (NG tube).
 An NG tube is inserted through the nose and down the throat into the stomach.
-It is used to provide formula when children need help getting nourishment for a short period of time, such as a few weeks to months.
-Some medications also can be given through an NG tube.
+It is used to provide formula when children need help getting nourishment for a short period of time.
+Some medications can be given through an NG tube.

 - Feeding tube.
-When longer-term support is needed, a tube can be placed through the skin of the abdomen, directly into the GI tract.
-Sometimes, a feeding pump is used to send formula into the tube, and controls the rate and amount given.
+A tube can be placed through the skin directly into the stomach or intestines.
+A feeding pump can control the rate and amount of formula given.
 Some medications also can be given through these tubes.
 Two commonly used tubes are:

-- gastrostomy tube (G-tube) goes directly into the stomach
+- gastrostomy tube (G-tube) that goes directly into the stomach

-- jejunostomy tube goes directly into the small intestine
+- jejunostomy tube that goes directly into the small intestine

 - Diapers.
 Older kids sometimes have conditions that make it difficult to control when they urinate (pee) or stool (poop).
 These kids may need to wear diapers made especially for bigger children.
-It is important for parents or caregivers to change the diapers often so that a child is not wearing a soiled diaper for a long time.
-That can be uncomfortable and can lead to skin infections.
+It is important for parents and caregivers to change the diapers often so that a child is not wearing a soiled diaper for a long time.
+That can be uncomfortable and can cause rashes, sores, and skin infections.

 - Catheter.
-Children who need help urinating may have a tube that goes through their urethra into the bladder, called a catheter.
+Children who need help peeing might need a catheter, a special tube that goes through the urethra into the bladder.
 This tube may stay in and continuously drain into a bag or may be inserted several times a day to empty the bladder.
 Sometimes, through surgery, a special pathway is made through the skin into the bladder for easier catheterization.
-Whenever a catheter is placed, it must be done according to the health care provider's instructions so that bacteria do not get into the bladder and cause an infection.

 - Colostomy bag.
-A colostomy is an operation in which the one end of the large intestine is brought out through the skin of the abdomen, bypassing the anus.
-With a colostomy, stools are eliminated directly into a bag worn over the opening on the abdomen.
+A colostomy is an operation in which one end of the large intestine is brought out through an opening in the abdomen.
+After a colostomy, poop goes directly into a colostomy bag worn over the opening.
 This bag must be changed often.

 Support for Parents

-The medical care responsibilities of home health care can feel overwhelming.
-And the demands of home care can easily make parents feel isolated.
+The responsibilities of home health care can feel overwhelming at times, and can make some parents feel isolated.